-When I moved into my flat I also got a lot of second-hand furnishings from a charity shop – the British Heart Foundation has a big furniture shop near where I live and it was like Aladdin’s fucking cave in there.
+When I moved into my flat I also got a lot of second-hand furnishings from charity shops – the British Heart Foundation has a big furniture shop near where I live and it was like Aladdin’s fucking cave.
 I even ended up buying breakfast bar stools – and I have no semblance of a breakfast bar anywhere in my flat.
-So yeah, there are occasional silly impulse buys too, but at least you know you’re donating to charity.
-For better or worse kind of thing.
-Anyway.
-I digress (so beautifully I know), but we’re here to look at DVDs.
-And here’s the best ones I EVER found in a charity shop and I doubt any of them cost more than £1 –
+So yeah, there are occasional impulse buys but at least you know for better or worse you’re donating to charity.

-The Fox & the Hound (1981) – what a bargain, we all know how expensive Disney films still are and even sweeter, The Fox & the Hound is one of my all time favourites.
-Though I have to be feeling very mentally strong when I watch it.
-It IS rather traumatising.
+The Fox & the Hound (1981) – what a bargain, we all know how expensive Disney films (still) are and even sweeter, The Fox & the Hound is one of my all time favourite (though I have to be feeling VERY mentally strong when I watch it).

-Overboard (1987) – the weird thing was, I’d only been talking about this film a few days before, singing its praises – of course.
-As soon as I saw it sitting there in The Salvation Army charity shop in Maldon, whilst perusing on my lunch break, I smiled A LOT.
-Just like these guys!
+Overboard (1987) – the weird thing was, I’d only been talking about Overboard a few days before (singing its praises – of course).
+As soon as I saw it sitting there in The Salvation Army charity shop in Maldon, whilst perusing on my lunch break, I smiled just like Kurt and Goldie are on the cover.

-Napoleon Dynamite (2004) – just a film I really, really like yet never bothered to buy on Digital Verstatile Disc (I think in all honesty, I did have it downloaded).
-But seeing this little movie gem made by day and similarly to Kalifornia (below), not one I’ve seen a whole heap of, at bargain prices.
+Napoleon Dynamite (2004) – just a film I really, really like yet never bothered to buy on DVD.
+But seeing this little movie gem made by day and similarly to Kalifornia (below), not one I’ve seen a whole heap of times at bargain price.

 Brighton Rock (1948) / Sightseers (2014) – bought on the same day, at the same time, in the same shop.
 I was WELL chuffed.
-Brighton Rock, absolute classic, Richard Attenborough ROCKING being Pinky.
-Fantastic, British film noir.
-And then Sightseers, which wasn’t very old and was pretty much the only Ben Wheatley film I didn’t own on DVD.
-Fate!
+One absolute classic, one absolute classic in the making.

-Kalifornia (1993) – possibly my favourite EVER Brad Pitt movie and I’ve never seen it in a charity shop since.
-A lot of films, like Taken or Lord of the Rings or Borat, you just see, like, constantly.
+Kalifornia (1993) – possibly my favourite ever Brad Pitt movie and I’ve never seen it in a charity shop since.
+A lot of films, like Taken or Lord of the Rings or Borat (etc etc) you just see, like constantly.
 Not because they’re crap exactly, but because they were just popular I guess.
 And then people have clear outs or start using Netflix and they want to get rid of things like their 9 hour LOTR collection that is probably on telly right now anyway.
 But Kalifornia is a special case.
-Kalifornia I have neverseen before or since.
+Kalifornia I have never seen before or since.
 In fact, if I did see it again now, I’d probably buy it again.

 The Evil Dead (2013) – pleased with this mainly because 1.
 I love horror movies and so 2.
 I was extremely excited to watch it and 3.
 I hadn’t even seen it before.
 Leading to 4. – I thought it effing rocked.
 THIS is what a remake is all about.